badbox29/personal_dashboard/README.md

 ### 1. Get the files

-Download `index.html` and `pollen-proxy-worker.js` from this repository.
+Download `index.html`, `pollen-proxy-worker.js`, and either `'local-proxy-server.js` (if you want to run node.js local proxy) or `local-proxy-server.php` (if you want to run PHP local proxy) from this repository.
 That's it — `index.html` is the entire app.

 Open `index.html` in your browser directly, serve it from any static host, or set it as your browser's homepage/new tab page.